 There are two different types (or flavors) of WordPress websites:

 - WordPress.com – All websites created through WordPress.com are hosted by WordPress.
 You can get a site for free, and there are some paid services available as well.
-The software is a bit more locked down for free sites, restricting you to use of only specific themes and plugins.
+The software is a bit more locked down for free sites, restricting you to the use of only specific themes and plugins.

 How to Install WordPress